Home Equity Calculator: How To Calculate Your Home Equity In Canada

 Refinancing involves taking out a new mortgage with a different interest rate and terms to replace an existing mortgage.
 The lender uses the funds from the new mortgage to pay off the remaining balance of the existing mortgage.
 If you can qualify for a lower interest rate on a new mortgage, you could owe less on your new mortgage and lower your monthly payments.

 You can lower your LTV ratio by making a larger down payment.
 This would reduce the amount you have to borrow relative to the value of the home.
+Your LTV ratio affects your ability to get a mortgage or home equity loan, and it also determines whether you will have to pay for mortgage default insurance.

-How To Calculate Your LTV Ratio?
+How To Calculate Your LTV Ratio

-To determine your LTV ratio, divide the loan amount by the home’s value, then multiply by 100 to obtain a percentage.
+To determine your LTV ratio, divide the loan amount by the home’s value, then multiply by 100 to get a percentage.
+For example, a $300,000 mortgage on a $750,000 home is an LTV of 40% ($300,000 divided by $750,000, times 100).

 Final Thoughts